Prep Time:20 minutes |

 Cook Time:15 minutes

-My neighbor Karen came by with a heap of asparagus from a friend’s farm in Tracy, California.
-These aren’t dainty, pinkie-slim stalks; these are big ol’ fat boys with deep asparagus flavor and texture.
-The first night, I snapped off the dry ends by bending each stalk and seeing where it broke; the stuff below the snap went into a pot to make asparagus stock for a risotto; the stuff above got sauteed with butter to go in that risotto.
-I broiled the rest of the asparagus with some lamb chops and made salmoriglio to go with it, which is basically an herby vinaigrette with a fancy name.
-It’s often used on fish, but I like it on lamb chops and asparagus, which are a classic pair.
-Or you can use it on chicken, pork chops, broccoli—it makes such an easy glamorous dinner!
+My neighbor Karen came by with a near-bushel of asparagus from a friend’s farm in Tracy, California.
+Bounty!
+The first night, I snapped off the dry ends by bending each stalk and seeing where it broke; the pieces below the snap went into a pot to make stock for asparagus risotto and the spears above got sliced and stirred into said risotto.
+Another night, I broiled a stack of spears with some lamb chops and splashed salmoriglio over both.
+It’s like an Italian chimichurri, an herby vinaigrette used in Sicily over fish.
+But I figured it would be great with lamb chops and it was.
+Or you can use it on grilled chicken, pork chops, steak — and of course, asparagus.

 1 juicy Meyer or regular lemon

 1 tablespoon fresh oregano leaves (or 1/2 teaspoon dried oregano)

 1/3 cup olive oil, plus more for asparagus